Post four of fourteen, in section About Awakening

 Your entire nervous system is built around this, and it responds to signals and sensations in three main ways.

-- The ventral vagal parasympathetic comes online when you feel safe, engaged and socially connected.
+- The ventral vagal parasympathetic comes online when you feel safe, engaged, and socially connected.

 - The sympathetic comes online when you are activated and need to be ready for action.

-- The dorsal vagal (which is a subset of the parasympathetic) comes online when you are in state of deep surrender or collapse.
+- The dorsal vagal (which is a subset of the parasympathetic) comes online when you are in a state of deep surrender or collapse.

 The body is always subconsciously scanning the environment, interpreting what state it can be in and responding by being in one of these states.
 Importantly, picking up on these cues operates beneath and outside of your awareness, but it shapes your conscious idea of what reality is.

-Some of these signals come from the environment around you – for example, whether you are in a safe, cosy place or you are about to be run over by a bus – but a lot of the time the things bodies are picking up on are social cues from other humans.
+Some of these signals come from the environment around you – for example, whether you are in a safe, cosy place or whether you are about to be run over by a bus – but a lot of the time the things bodies are picking up on are social cues from other humans.

 You are always learning from others what it is safe to feel and express.

-An example of this is that if you’re brought up in an environment where healthy anger is not allowed to be expressed, you will adopt things like anxiety, numbness, freeze and fixed ways of looking to avoid feeling it.
+An example of this is that if you’re brought up in an environment where healthy anger is not allowed to be expressed, you will adopt things like anxiety, numbness, freezing, and fixed ways of looking to avoid feeling it.
 Or you will express it in very aggressive and dominating ways.
 You haven’t had a healthy model of how it can be felt and expressed openly.

 Shadows and Exiles

-Shadows, exiles and blind-spots are parts of experience that you aren’t consciously aware of.
+Shadows, exiles, and blind spots are parts of experience that you aren’t consciously aware of.

 An example of a shadow is that someone who has learned that sadness is ‘bad’, will disown it inside themselves.
-Rather than be able to feel what is present, when sadness emerges they will: react incredibly strongly, dissociate, project it onto someone else, take it out on someone else, bottle it up or do anything they can to avoid feeling that emotion.
+Rather than be able to feel what is present, when sadness emerges, they will: react incredibly strongly, dissociate, project it onto someone else, take it out on someone else, bottle it up, or do anything they can to avoid feeling that emotion.

-The person who has disowned their sadness will build an entire model of reality that is shaped around sadness being excluded from their experience, and this happens on a pre-conscious bodily level.
+The person who has disowned their sadness will build an entire model of reality that is shaped around sadness being excluded from their experience, and this happens on a preconscious bodily level.

 “People will do anything, no matter how absurd, in order to avoid facing their own soul.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.”